One of the most important question when running a business is: Which metrics should I track?

 Step 3: Start visualizing!

 I have seen customers going with Approach 1 almost always since this saves time and cost.
+But this approach may require a gateway for data refreshes.

 Which approach have you used in similar scenarios?
 Let me know

 Note 2: Power BI has dataflows which may replace Azure Data Factory in scenarios above.
-The dataflows are still in preview.

 Note 3: Power BI team is also working to expose the data model behind the scene as Analysis Services.
 You can then query the data through SSMS.
 That feature should come out in preview in Feb 2019.
 (This date is from Microsoft Power BI blog/website)